Greensburg, Kansas: 2007 tornado

 At 9:45 p.m.
-CDT on May 4, 2007, during a deadly tornado outbreak, Greensburg took a direct hit from a rain-wrapped EF5 tornado.
-The tornado was estimated to be 1.7 mi in width — wider than the city itself — and traveled for nearly 22 mi.
+CDT on May 4, 2007, during a deadly tornado outbreak, Greensburg took a direct hit from a large tornado.

-The tornado killed 10 people in Greensburg and two more in neighboring communities.
 Tornado sirens sounded in the city twenty minutes before the tornado struck, and a tornado emergency was issued a few minutes prior to the tornado striking the city.
 Experts believe that the early activation of the sirens saved many lives.
 The tornado lasted for a total of one hour and five minutes and caused $250 million in damages.

-Ninety-five percent of the city was confirmed to be destroyed, with the other five percent being severely damaged.
+The tornado killed 10 people in Greensburg and two more in neighboring communities.
+Two of those who died while hospitalized in the storm's aftermath had suffered head wounds during the storm.
+More than ninety percent of the town was either severely damaged or destroyed.
 The National Weather Service estimated winds of the tornado to reach 205 mi/h.
+Local Delmer Day Elementary School and Greensburg High School experienced failure of unreinforced masonry walls along window sills.
+At Kiowa County Memorial Hospital, one unit of steel rafter weighing 4500 kg was blown off by the wind.
 It was the first tornado in history to be rated EF5 since the implementation of the Enhanced Fujita scale earlier that year.
 It was also the first F5 or EF5 classification since May 3, 1999, when an F5 tornado devastated Moore, Oklahoma during the 1999 Oklahoma tornado outbreak.
 Kansas Governor Kathleen Sebelius and President George W. Bush both declared Kiowa County a disaster area, which opened up the affected areas for national and international aid.

-Rebuilding (2007–present)
+Rebuilding

 After the tornado, Greensburg rebuilt itself as a "green" city.
 A non-profit organization called Greensburg GreenTown was founded to help inform the residents about the green living initiative.

 In response to the disaster, the city council passed a resolution requiring all city buildings be built to LEED platinum standards, becoming the first city in the nation to do so.
 With extra help from the Federal Emergency Management Agency, Greensburg residents developed a long-term plan for Greensburg.
 The city's power is supplied by ten 1.25 MW wind-turbines.
 Carbon offsets generated from the turbines are being managed by NativeEnergy, and have been purchased by charter supporters including Ben & Jerry's, Clif Bar, Green Mountain Coffee Roasters, and Stonyfield Farm.

 Despite the efforts to rebuild the town, the population by 2010 was about 50% of what it was in 2000.
 The 2000 census found 1,582 residents, while 777 residents were recorded in the 2010 census, and 740 in 2020.